Not sure what a stopcock is? Join the club. Take a look at our stopcock video, Stopcocks Uncovered, to find out all you need to know:

 What does a stopcock look like?

 A stopcock looks like a tap, but without an outlet spout.
 It will be situated between two lengths of pipe, acting as a connector.
-This allows the stopcock to impede the flow of water when it is closed off.
+This allows the stopcock to block the flow of water when it’s closed off.

 Where is my stopcock?